30325 - INTRODUCTION TO ECONOMICS (MODULE I - MICROECONOMICS)

 - Exercises (exercises, database, software etc.)

-The learning experience of this course includes, in addition to face-to-face and online lectures, the solution of Problem Sets assigned to students throughout the course.
+The learning experience of this course includes, in addition to face-to-face lectures, the solution in class of Problem Sets assigned to students throughout the course.
 Those exercises allow students to apply the analytical tools illustrated during the course.
-Moreover, students will partecipate, in group or inividually, to the creation of a blog on microeconomics worldwide news.

 |Continuous assessment||Partial exams||General exam|

-- A general exam which lasts 1 hour, covers the whole course and consists of exercises and open ended questions.
+- A general exam which lasts 2 hours, covers the whole course and consists of multiple choice and open ended questions.
 The grade in the general exam is between 0 and 30.
 The course is passed if the grade in the general exam is at least 18.
 Students who fail the exam can retake it, in the general exam format.